The Penguins of Madagascar: Production

 In mid-2006, Nickelodeon and DreamWorks Animation announced that they would collaborate to create a show based on the Madagascar films.
 The new series would star the penguins from the film series.
 Nothing was confirmed on what the series would be about until November 2007.

-At first, in November 2007, Nickelodeon advertised a sneak peek of three new Nicktoons coming to Nickelodeon, The Mighty B!, Making Fiends, and The Penguins of Madagascar all on November 25, 2007, as part of Superstuffed Nicktoons Weekend.
-Then, in December 2007, Nickelodeon advertised many events that were going to premiere in 2008 (The Mighty B!, Fairly OddBaby, The Penguins of Madagascar, KCA 2008, Sidekicks (The Naked Brothers Band), and "Pest of the West").
+At first, in November 2007, Nickelodeon advertised a sneak peek of three new Nicktoons coming to the channel, The Mighty B!, Making Fiends, and The Penguins of Madagascar all on November 25, 2007, as part of Superstuffed Nicktoons Weekend.
+Then, in December 2007, Nickelodeon advertised many events that were going to premiere in 2008 (The Mighty B!, Fairly OddBaby, The Penguins of Madagascar, KCA 2008, "Sidekicks," and "Pest of the West").
 Since then, The Penguins of Madagascar premiere was delayed at least twice in 2008.
 It was most likely delayed to make room for the release of Madagascar: Escape 2 Africa on November 7, 2008.
-On November 28, 2008, Nickelodeon aired an episode from the series as a sneak peek.
+On November 28, Nickelodeon aired an episode from the series as a sneak peek.
 The series officially debuted 4 months later on March 28, 2009 at 9:30 pm ET/PT.
-The Double DVD Pack edition of Madagascar: Escape 2 Africa released on February 6, 2009 included an unaired episode of the show called "Popcorn Panic".
+The Double DVD Pack edition of Madagascar: Escape 2 Africa released on February 6, 2009 included an unaired episode of the show called "Popcorn Panic."
 This episode officially aired on TV 3 months later on May 9, 2009.
 On December 24, 2013, new episodes of the series were moved to the Nicktoons channel.

 The series was co-produced by DreamWorks Animation and the Nickelodeon Animation Studio's Burbank location.
 Animation services were outsourced to India, New Zealand and Taiwan.
 The producers were planning on a 26-episode first season, but the episode number was changed to 48.

 Casting

 Some of the voice actors who voiced the characters in the films were unable to reprise their roles for the series.
 Chris Miller, who had voiced Kowalski, was replaced by Jeff Bennett, while Christopher Knights was replaced by James Patrick Stuart for the voice of Private.
 Danny Jacobs took over from Sacha Baron Cohen as the voice of King Julien, and Cedric the Entertainer's character, Maurice, is now voiced by Kevin Michael Richardson.
 Tom McGrath, John DiMaggio, Andy Richter and Conrad Vernon reprised their roles of Skipper, Rico, Mort, and Mason for the TV series, respectively.
-Other characters are voiced by the same actors who had voiced them in the films, while some characters, like Marlene and Alice the zookeeper, are new characters created especially for the series.
+Other characters are voiced by the same actors who had voiced them in the films, while some characters, like Marlene the otter and Alice the zookeeper, are new characters created especially for the series.

 Broadcast

 Nickelodeon debut

-The Penguins of Madagascar aired on Nickelodeon after the 2009 Kids' Choice Awards on March 28, 2009.
+Nickelodeon aired a "sneak peek" preview of The Penguins of Madagascar in the United States on November 28, 2008, and officially launched the series on March 28, 2009 after the 2009 Kids' Choice Awards.